CRMPickers logoCRMPickers

 Evidence-backed buying notes

-• Dynamics 365 Sales: 86 listed integrations across 17 categories, which favors teams with broader Microsoft and go-to-market tooling needs.
+• Dynamics 365 Sales: 86 listed integrations across 17 categories, plus 5 capability groups and 14 matched capability features.

-• NetSuite CRM: 25 listed integrations across 11 categories, which favors companies consolidating CRM around ERP, finance, and fulfillment.
+• NetSuite CRM: 25 listed integrations across 11 categories, plus 4 capability groups and 12 matched capability features.

 FAQ

-When should we choose Dynamics 365 over NetSuite CRM?
+When should we choose Dynamics 365 Sales over NetSuite CRM?

-Choose Dynamics 365 when sales leadership needs stronger pipeline control, forecasting, CRM-native reporting, Microsoft ecosystem leverage, and a front-line workspace that RevOps can configure without making ERP the center of every sales process.
+Choose Dynamics 365 Sales when sales leadership needs configurable pipeline stages, forecasting, CRM-native reporting, Microsoft ecosystem leverage, and RevOps ownership that can move faster than an ERP program.

-NetSuite CRM is often enough when the company already runs on NetSuite and the CRM mainly needs to support quoting, fulfillment, finance visibility, renewals, or order-to-cash continuity rather than a highly customized sales motion.
+NetSuite CRM is the better fit when the company already runs on NetSuite and CRM work mainly supports quotes, orders, renewals, finance visibility, fulfillment, or other order-to-cash processes.

 Final verdict